dawidd6/action-send-mail/README.md

-# Send mail Github Action
+# Send mail GitHub Action

 An action that simply sends a mail to multiple recipients.